dlynam01/dlynam01.github.io/_posts/aws/infra/2021-11-19-private-microservice-with-fargate.md

 Passing the domainName and domainZone to the construct allows the construct to create the Alias record pointing to the NetworkLoadBalancer you supplied.

-NetworkLoadbalancer exists only in a private subnet and is not exposed publicly it only has a private IP address which is what the DNS Alias will resolve to.
+NetworkLoadbalancer exists only in a private subnet and is not exposed publicly; it only has a private IP address which is what the DNS Alias will resolve to.

 Finally you need to add an NS record to your domain name (acme.com) to delegate to your subdomain (api.acme.com).